rafalp/Misago/dev-docs/plugins/hooks/tokenize-hook.md

 #### `action: TokenizeHookAction`

-A standard Misago function used to create a token stream from markup.
+Misago function used to create a token stream from markup.

 See the [action](#action) section for details.